 Not to be outdone, the Rover developed a sense of humour of its own, albeit a bit more sadistic than mine.
-In a parking lot one day, a small white Honda was about to back into me.
-It kept coming while I tried desperately to locate the horn, strangely situated on the end of the turn-signal stalk.
+In a parking lot one day, a small white Honda was about to back into the Rover and me.
+It kept coming while I tried desperately to locate the horn, strangely situated on the end of the turn signal stalk.
 I tapped and tapped, which was not as satisfying as pushing fervently on a larger, center-of-the-wheel horn.
 On my third tap, the turn signal stalk snapped at the base with a sickening “crack.”
 I stared dumbfounded at the dangling plastic lever.

 The following week the truck made a fool of me yet again.
 I went to a friend’s house for dinner, and when I left I rolled the driver’s side window down to clear it of mist.
 It went down fine, but ground to a squeaking halt when I pressed the button to put it back up.

 It was a long, cold, humiliating drive home, and my irritation was matched only by my fear at what it might cost to repair this latest issue.
 The next morning my small garage looked like a chop shop as I took the entire door apart to try to fix the window mechanism.
 After several days, it became apparent that it was beyond my skill set, and I sheepishly took all the pieces back to John at Exclusive British.
 Whose kids were probably eyeing graduate school at that point.